oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/task_3_3.png " ")

 4. Lastly, we'll delete with JSON and view the tables again.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```